IAmPraneel/IAmPraneel/README.md

   - While a detailed roadmap and checkpoints are being maintained in a private repository.

 - 👯 I’m looking to collaborate on research work at the intersection of Deep Learning, Neuromorphic computing, Photonic computing, Quantum Machine Learning.
 Bullish on photonic quantum computing (🔦⚛️🖥️)
-- 📫 How to reach me: praneelgore@gmail.com | 23f2002255@ds.study.iitm.ac.in

 Currently studying Bosonic QEC (Below animation: Wigner distribution of cat states, from wiki)
 <p align="center">